Balbilla/KTBLite/README.md

-# KTB-lite
+# Balbilla fork of KTB Lite

-## Contents:
+## Installation

-- Intro
-- Corpora in KTB-lite
-- First time installation
-- Instructions for using the search
-- Quickstart
+…tba…

+* Go to [First time installation](#First-time-installation) for instructions on installing a local version of this tool on your PC

 ## Intro